 Can you eat to beat inflammation?
-Before seeking out prescription or over-the-counter medications, you may want to consider trying some of nature’s most flavourful, inflammation-fighting foods.
+Before seeking out prescription or over-the-counter medications, you may want to consider trying some of nature’s most flavourful, inflammation-fighting foods and some of the essentials oils for inflammation.

 Part of the body’s immune system, inflammation is a natural biological response to injury, cell damage, irritants and pathogens.
 Pain, redness, swelling, heat, and immobility are signs that your body is using inflammation to heal from a tissue injury or an infection.